 Simply put this stunt is incredible.

-Sheriff Wade gets his chance at The Car, firing several shots at almost point blank range into the windshield, but to no effect, and when the window rolls down slightly, and then the car door pops open a tad, Wade is able to just about to get a look inside the door before flies the rest of the way open, knocking him down, and then The Car seems to vanish in a blinding light.
+Sheriff Wade gets his chance at The Car, firing several shots at almost point blank range into the windshield, but to no effect, and when the window rolls down slightly, and then the car door pops open a tad, Wade can just about to get a look inside the door before flies the rest of the way open, knocking him down, and then The Car seems to vanish in a blinding light.

 While in the hospital recovering from his encounter with The Car our Sheriff discovers that he’s lost six police officers and The Car has once again eluded all roadblocks, and as a group, they discuss the strange nature of the car and its seeming invulnerability.
 He asks one of his men to take Lauren home, to get some things so she can watch his girls until they catch this thing, sadly Lauren’s home is not on hallowed ground.